SanjanaCode/AirBnB-Data-Analysis/README.md

 ## Team Members

 - Person 1: My name is Mashad Chowdhury and I am a 2nd year majoring in Math/CS!
-- Person 2: one sentence about you!
+- Person 2: My name is Sanjana Kanchamreddy and I am a second year majoring in Computer SCience!
 - Person 3: Hi , My name is Harsimar and I am a second year computer science student!

 ## References